6 tips to improve company culture

 "Leaders Eat Last"

-This book shows how leaders who prioritize their team's interests over their own create a culture of trust and high performance.
+An examination of how leaders who prioritize their team's interests over their own build the trust and psychological safety that produce high-performance cultures.

 Motivation through meaning and autonomy